+Conclusion:

+6 companies believe a standardised solution should be made available to allow acquisition of gNB-IDs as part of ANR.
+Of these companies: One company proposes to let RAN2 discuss the topic.
+One company comments that a configuration based solution places a big burden on operators and it is not flexible.
+One company thinks the issue can be solved by configuration

+1 company believes a standardised solution is not needed, although they propose an alternative standardised solution.

+Proposal: it is proposed to confirm that a standardised solution should be made available to allow acquisition of gNB-IDs as part of ANR

 RAN3 has in the past discussed the possibility of network based solutions for the discovery of gNB-IDs.
 However, these solutions resulted to be very complex and were never standardised.

 RAN2 discussed the problem of gNB-ID discovery and concluded that they would wait for RAN3 to provide their feedback on the issue.